Do you dream of building a tiny house with your own hands?

 • And so much more!

 Whatever the size, a building must have a solid foundation for safety and function—even if that “foundation” is a trailer.
 We’ll get into this, and also cover floor systems, walls, and roof systems.
 All of this information is crucial for building a solid, sturdy tiny house, or any kind of structure, no matter the size.
-In fact, one of the great things about the tiny house class is that you learn all the basics of building a house, but in a much shorter timeframe than it would take to build a traditional house.
+In fact, one of the great things about the tiny house workshop is that you learn all the basics of building a house, but in a much shorter timeframe than it would take to build a traditional house.

 Two students build foundation during tiny house class

 We believe this is the most comprehensive tiny home building class you’re going to find.
 That’s because we cover so much breadth and depth.
-To do this effectively, we provide the lecture portions of the class in an online format, leaving the entirety of our in-person time to focus exclusively on skills that are best taught—and practiced— in-person.
+To do this effectively, we provide the lecture portions of the class in an online format, leaving the entirety of our in-person time to focus exclusively on skills that are best taught and practiced in-person.

 It’s a hybrid structure that maximizes our time together, and provides you with ample take-home resources to consult as you work on your own projects.